How Dangerous Are The Spiders In Mesa, AZ?

 How To Identify Dangerous Spiders In Mesa

-Of the two, black widows are easier to identify because they’ve got glossy, black bodies and a signature red hourglass shape on their bellies.
+Of the two, black widow spiders are easier to identify because they’ve got glossy, black bodies and a signature red hourglass shape on their bellies.
 Brown recluses, however, tend to get misidentified.
 You can tell a brown recluse spider by their dark brown bodies and the violin pattern on their cephalothorax.
 Brown recluse spiders also only have six eyes; spiders with eight eyes are often misidentified as the brown recluse.

 If you believe that you’ve been bitten by a black widow or a brown recluse spider, you must seek medical attention right away.
 Black widows create a potent venom that affects your nervous system, while a brown recluse bite can cause tissue death.